 Medicare and Medicaid are government-funded health care programs that aid different groups of people.
 Medicare offers coverage for seniors, and Medicaid helps low-income families and children.

 Medicare is available to residents 65 years and older.
 The program has several plan options, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for one of Indiana's Medicare Savings Programs:
+You may also qualify for one of Indiana's Medicare Savings Programs with these income limits:

 Medicaid in Indiana is meant for low-income families and children.
 These are the state's Medicaid financial requirements:

 |Household Size||Maximum Monthly Income|